$E_2L_\infty$-algebras, Generalized Geometry, and Tensor Hierarchies: The operads hLie2 and Eilh2

-We then have the following relation between $\ophLie$ and $\opEilh$ \begin{proposition} The operad $\opEilh$ is the Koszul dual of the operad $\ophLie$. \end{proposition} This fact can be established by computation, preferably using a computer algebra program, see also~\cite[Section 7.6.4]{Loday:2012aa} for details.
-Instead of going into further details, let us construct the Chevalley--Eilenberg algebra of an $\ophLie$-algebra by constructing the corresponding differential-quadratic operad on a semifree $\opEilh$-algebra.
+We then have the following relation between $\ophLie_2$ and $\opEilh_2$ \begin{proposition} The operad $\opEilh_2$ is the Koszul dual of the operad $\ophLie_2$. \end{proposition} This fact can be established by computation, preferably using a computer algebra program, see also~\cite[Section 7.6.4]{Loday:2012aa} for details.
+Instead of this, let us construct the analogue of the Chevalley--Eilenberg algebra for an $\ophLie_2$-algebra by constructing a semifree $\opEilh_2$-algebra.

-We start from an $\ophLie$-algebra $\frE$ which we assume for clarity of the discussion to admit a nice basis $(\tau_\alpha)$ and whose underlying graded vector space can be dualized degree-wise.
+We start from an $\ophLie_2$-algebra $\frE$ which we assume for clarity of the discussion to have an underlying degree-wise dualizable vector space with basis $(\tau_\alpha)$.
 We will make this assumption for all the graded vector spaces from here on, mostly for pedagogical reasons: it allows us to give very explicit formulas.
 More generally, one may want to work with (graded) pseudocompact vector spaces, cf.~the discussion in~\cite[\S 1.1]{Guan:1909.11399}.